icecube/icetray-public/cmake/resources/docs/platforms.rst

 Offline software is supported on FreeBSD 8 and newer.
-Versions of ROOT earlier than 5.30 will not build on 64-bit FreeBSD hosts, so you may need to pass -DUSE_ROOT to cmake while building.
+Versions of ROOT earlier than 5.30 will not build on 64-bit FreeBSD hosts, so you may need to pass -DUSE_ROOT=OFF to cmake while building.